VincentTam/vincenttam.github.io/source/_posts/2014-06-07-use-lynx-browser.markdown

 This is a screenshot taken in Linux text mode.

-{% imgpopup /images/posts/Lynx/Screenshot.png 80% Lynx browser in Linux text mode %}
+{% img fancybox /images/posts/Lynx/Screenshot.png 'Lynx browser in Linux text mode' 'fig1' %}

 Some useful keys
 ---